 Many parents settle for glasses or regular contact lenses as they are less expensive than special ortho-k lenses.
 However, with a savings account, there is no need to compromise because you get a refund.
 Give yourself the opportunity to make the year 2020 a year of 20/20 vision for yourself or your child.

-At The Myopia Management Center at Drs.
+At Drs.
 Farkas, Kassalow, Resnick & Associates, we prescribe and fit orthokeratology lenses and provide all associated services.
-Contact Dr. Farkas, Dr. Kassalow, and Dr. Resnick today to schedule an appointment for an eye evaluation.
+Contact our eye doctors today to schedule an appointment for an eye evaluation.

-We treat patients from New York City, The East Side, Roslyn, Nassau County, and throughout New York.
+We treat patients from New York City, Roslyn, Long Island, Nassau County, and throughout New York.